SEMICeu/SDG-sandbox/process_and_method/methodology/phase6.md

   <summary><b>Description</b></summary>

   Working Group members discuss and validate the model with the business and functional experts and share their questions and / or remarks, if any, with the editors via the adequate channel.

 In parallel, the editors collect and categorize the feedback.
 For instance,

   * Editorial changes
   * Minor semantic changes
   * Major semantic changes - this entails a new version of the data model to be drafted and proposed for review.

 Ultimately, the Working Group members have to come to a [semantic agreement](https://github.com/cbahim/SDG-sandbox/tree/master/process_and_method/terminology) with regards to the data models reviewed.

+To help reach that semantic agreement, the editors have the posibility to propose editable tables.
+The sole purpose of the tables is for Member States to indicate whether they are in capacity to provide the attributes listed in the data model.
+Ideally, the tables should be composed of the following columns;

+* Entity
+* Attribute
+* Description
+* Cardinality
+* Country abbreviation (multipe columns allowing Member States to specify wehther an attribute can be provided (Y) or not (N))

+By no means the tables will replace the collaborative tool selected.
+The latter will still be home to the models and a place to discuss the latter.
+The tables are a way to collect input on whether an attribute can be provided or not in a structured manner.
+In case further information is necessary to provide an answer whether or not an attribute can be provided, Member States have to be redirected to the collaborative tool selected.

 </details>

 <details>